ericssmith/presentations/vtcc9/vtcc9_links.md

 # Going Back to the Future
-#### A little history of programming to help explain why I like Kotlin, a 21st-century industrial language
+#### A little history of programming to help explain why I like Kotlin, a 21st-century industrial language, using primary sources and first-hand experiments

 http://bit.ly/2wjc1K6